quintoandar/butterfree/WORKFLOW.md

 ## Releases

-A release takes the changes in `release` and applies them to `master`.
+The release will always occur when we change the version in the setup.py file.

-### Working locally
+### Working Locally

 ```
-# create a release branch from master
+# just change the version on
 git checkout master
 git fetch
 git pull origin master
-git checkout -b release/<version>

 # finalize the changelog, dump the version into setup.py and update the documentation then:
 make update-docs
 git add .
 git commit -m "release <version>"

-# rebase against master, which we're going to merge into
+# push the new version
 git fetch
-git rebase origin/master
 git push --force-with-lease
 ```